bradyfuhriman/MontyHall/README.md

 > opens another door, say No. 3, which has a goat.
 He then asks, "Do you want to pick door No. 2?"
 > Is it to your advantage to switch your choice?

-A common misconception is that since there are two unopened doors, one with a car and one without, you have a 50/50 chance of winning and therefore it doesn't matter if you switch.
+A common misconception is that since there are two unopened doors, one with a car and one without, you have a 50% chance of winning and it doesn't matter if you switch your choice.
 In reality, switching doubles your odds of winning.

 Program output: